MathyouMB/website/src/content/articles/carleton-cs-coop-explained.md

 Despite that I've implied students are encouraged to limit their applications on the co-op board, I'm 100% sure there are students who absolutely do apply to every single one of the jobs on the co-op board and still struggle to find an interview or job.

-If you're one of these students, the first thing I'd say is that you more than anyone should be upset with the co-op department because ultimately they took your money and their resources, advice, etc litterally didn't work.
+If you're one of these students, the first thing I'd say is that you more than anyone should be upset with the co-op department because ultimately they took your money and their resources and advice didn't work.

 I'd also say (in the nicest way possible) that unfortunately, **you're probably doing something wrong**.

 Maybe your resume sucks.
 Maybe you need to do some kind of side project to get some kind of slightly more marketable skill.

-I don't know what it is, but if you applied to several hundred jobs and didn't hear back, you need to reevaluate the way your doing your job search.
+I don't know what it is, but if you applied to several hundred jobs and didn't hear back, you need to reevaluate the way you're conducting your job search.

 Some of this responsibility should fall on the quality of the resources provided by the co-op department, but a good chunk of it falls on you for not making the neccesary effort to figure it out on your own.